atedeg/mdm-slides/content/_index.md

 We chose this domain because:

 - It is quite complex
-- There are domain expert that could help us
+- There are domain experts that could help us
 - We ❤️ cheese

 ---